manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 There are options when designing a qualitative evaluation:

-1. Prior experience or live demonstration?
+1. Prior experience or live demonstration? - bring user in to test
-2. Synchronous or asynchronous?
+2. Synchronous or asynchronous? - watch live or complete and send
-3. One interface or multiple prototypes?
+3. One interface or multiple prototypes? - Vary the order based on bias.
-4. Think aloud protocol or post-event protocol?
+4. Think aloud protocol or post-event protocol? - explain while doing or do later at the end.
-5. Individuals or groups?
+5. Individuals or groups? - Focus groups (build and expand)/ Only source of knowledge but no bias.

 ## Capturing Qualitative Evaluation

 Options to capture qualitative evaluation:

 1. Video recording
+	- Pros; Automated Comprehensive and passive/
+	- Cons: intrusive, nonaalyzalble and screenless.
+Overwhelming.
 2. Note-taking
+	- Pros: Cheap, Non intrusive and Analyzable/
+	- Cons: Slow, Manual and Limited
 3. Software logging
+	- Pros: Automated passive and analyzable
+	- Cons: Limited, Narrow and Tech Senistive

 ## 5 Tips: Qualitative Evaluation

-1. Run pilot studies
+1. Run pilot studies - Recruiting is hard, gather usefull data .
+Use friends and coworkers
-2. Focus on feedback
+2. Focus on feedback - Dont explain rationale, dont teach.
+Take it and design.
-3. Use questions
+3. Use questions - when user get stuck?
+Guide user
-4. Instruct users what to do, not how
+4. Instruct users what to do, not how - Reduce bias
-5. Capture satisfaction
+5. Capture satisfaction - Do they like it?

 ## Empirical Evaluation